chdelucia/angular17Ricky/README.md

 # Info

 -Just used ngrx v17.1 cause state was mandatory.

--Some unit test are provided (service, pagination and filter component) -Some e2e test are provided
+-Some unit test are provided (service, pagination and filter component)

+-Some e2e test are provided

 # future work

--Since the api does not change on realtime we could save call to the api at least when the name is not given and it is the first page.

 -Save queryParams and add a browser history to allow user refresh page and go back forward throw the browser.